ElizabethDietrich/elizabethdietrich.github.io/_posts/2025-06-24-goldwater.md

 >
 <hr>
 #### Research Projects and Skills
 1. In chronological order, from earliest to most recent, list up to five research projects you consider to be your most significant work associated with your interests in the sciences, mathematics or engineering.
 Briefly describe the project, being certain to include a description of your involvement in and contributions to the work.
 Outputs of projects - papers and presentations - are of particular interest to those reviewing your materials.
 These help a reviewer calibrate the significance of the work.
-Please be certain to provide this information using the citation guidance/examples provided below.
+Please be certain to provide this information.
 Finally, list up to three individuals who provided you with significant mentoring on the project.
 >
 1. Microglial cells migrate in response to endogenous lipids.
 In neurodegenerative diseases, the processes these cells undergo is interrupted and they cannot function properly.
 N-arachinodoyl glycine (NAGly), an endogenous lipid,causes concentration dependent migration.
 I was curious what structurally similar endogenous lipids to NAGly also induced migration in BV2 microglial cells.
 In order to study this, I exposed BV2 microglial cells to structurally analogous endogenous lipids and observed if the cells migrated.
 Using a Boyden Chamber and serum starved BV2 cells, I created stained filters of the migrated cells and counted the cells using a structured counting system.
 I found that BV2 microglial cells responded in some degree to every lipid introduced to them.
 This could be contributed to the lipids interacting with calcium receptors, causing calcium to act as a secondary messenger and resulting in migration.
 This provided a future direction for this project.
 ```